WordPress SEO in 5 Minutes – What is On-page SEO?

 These are the essential elements you should focus on:

 We are never tired of repeating – Content is king.
 People will visit your site and keep coming back if they find your content informative and provides a solution for their requirements.
-Search engines read your content and try to understand if it is of high quality.
-Using the right keywords, staying clear of keyword stuffing, and using simple language are all essential for good quality content.
+Using the right keywords, staying clear of keyword stuffing, and using simple language are essential for good quality content.
+It is important to create content based on the reader’s search intent, as it helps attract more visitors to your site.
+To establish your brand among target customers:

-It is displayed prominently in the search results and provides a clue as to what your content is about.
+Keep your title tag within optimal length, which is around 60 characters.
 Poorly written, misspelt, missing, or duplicate title tags can negatively affect SEO and rankings.

 An attractive and interesting headline will help your page stand out in the SERPs.
 This improves your CTR and sends a signal to search engines that your content is of high quality.